Adam4lexander/Spoke/Docs/Core/01_QuickStart.md

 }
 ```

-> `s.D(...)` means: read this signal, and make it a dependency.
-So if the signal changes value, the code-block reruns automatically.
+> `s.D(...)` means: read this signal, **and** make it a dependency.
+If the signal changes, the block reruns automatically.
 The concise syntax was chosen because `s.D()` is used alot.
-Think of it as a hieroglyph instead of a method name.
+Think of it like a hieroglyph instead of a method name.

 ---